-Process 3: As determined by the Dissertation Committee, if the student does not satisfy Process 2 above, he/she will be required to enroll in EDHE 6370 or EDHE 7000 for a third time with the Dissertation Chairperson during the term immediately following the second enrollment and first failure to pass the Qualifying Exam.
+Process 3: As determined by the Dissertation Committee, if the student does not satisfy Process 2 above, he/she will be required to enroll in EDHE 6370/7000 for a third time with the Dissertation Chairperson during the term immediately following the second enrollment and first failure to pass the Qualifying Exam.
 This third enrollment constitutes the second and final opportunity to pass the Qualifying Exam.
-For Ed.D. doctoral students in Higher Education Administration, the Qualifying Exam requirements include the Dissertation Prospectus, and synthesis and application of knowledge acquired during the course of study.
+For Ph.D. doctoral students in Higher Education, the Qualifying Exam requirements include the Dissertation Prospectus, and synthesis and application of knowledge acquired during the course of study.
 If the student fails to satisfy the requirements in Process 3, he/she will be subject to dismissal from the program.

-The Qualifying Examination process for the Ed.D. in Higher Education Administration is reviewed on an annual basis by the Higher Education faculty and is subject to change.
-The Graduate School requirements for Qualifying Exams are cited in the Texas Tech Catalog.
+The Qualifying Examination process for the Ph.D. in Higher Education is reviewed on an annual basis by the Higher Education faculty and is subject to change.
+The Graduate School requirements for Qualifying Exams are cited in the Texas Tech University Catalog.
 Students should consult the Catalog for the year they began their doctoral work for the controlling language.
+Candidacy and Dissertation

-For 2018-19, see "Qualifying Examination, Final Examination" in the Texas Tech Catalog at https://catalog.ttu.edu/content.php?catoid=9&navoid=954 dissertation after admission to candidacy by the Graduate Council.
+After passing the Qualifying Examination, a recommendation for candidacy is forwarded to the Graduate School by the Dissertation Committee Chairperson.
+The student will have one (1) year to complete the dissertation after admission to candidacy by the Graduate Council.
 Extension to the one (1) year timeline may be granted with Dissertation Committee approval, but these extensions will only be granted for extenuating circumstances.
 Students are expected to be prepared and committed to completing the dissertation process in one year.
 Failure to make sufficient progress toward the completion of the dissertation within the one-year timeline (unless extenuating circumstances) could result in dismissal from the program due to lack of progress.